-The 2020 population of Baw Baw Shire is estimated to be 53,400.
-This is expected to rise to 75,800 by 2036 which is an almost 40% increase compared to the 2020 population.
-While our community grows, we are also changing.
+The 2021 population of Baw Baw Shire is estimated to be 54,800.
+This is expected to rise to 84,000 by 2041 which is a 53% increase on 2021 figures.
+While our community grows, it is also changing.
 In essence, our society is ageing, and residents will likely become more culturally diverse.
 In the 2016 census, just over 28% of the Victorian community were born overseas.
 Between 2011 and 2016, 37% of people moved to Baw Baw Shire from elsewhere in Australia, and 1.2% moved from overseas.
 In 2016, 10.8% of people in Baw Baw Shire were born overseas.

 The majority of residents in the Shire reside in the towns along the rail and road corridor of Longwarry, Drouin, Warragul, Yarragon and Trafalgar.
 At the same time, some rural and remote communities away from the central growth corridor are declining in population, creating challenges for providing the services and facilities they need.

 The outward growth of Melbourne has Baw Baw Shire positioned within commuting distance of the expanding metropolitan area.
 It is attracting new residents looking to take advantage of the availability of affordable housing while experiencing a rural town lifestyle.
 Rapid population growth will place increasing pressure on the existing services and infrastructure Council manages.